OPEN: MON - FRI 8AM - 5PM

 It's worth mentioning that it is not advisable for water-based paint to waterproof plywood for outdoor use, as the harsh elements, either UV rays or continuous rain, will wear down the paint within a few months.

-More than one option
+More than one option of plywood.

-If you're looking for the plywood that you're confident, even after sealing, will have the most protection against water and moisture, then perhaps you should consider marine-grade plywood.
-Marine plywood is a type of plywood that is more water durable than regular plywood.
+If you're looking for the plywood that you're confident, even after sealing, will have the most protection against water and moisture, then you should consider marine-grade plywood.
+Marine plywood is a type of plywood that is more water-durable than regular plywood.
 The glue used to stick the veneers, or ply, is waterproof, which means it won't de-laminate when exposed to moisture or water.
-Marine plywood also boasts that there are no gaps between the plys.
-Gaps weaken the overall structure of plywood and create a path for water or moisture to get inside the plywood sheet, which can cause the board to weaken from within.
-The surface veneer of marine plywood is also from a wood that can withstand the elements, thereby giving your plywood a longer life.

-As the name suggests, marine plywood is often used in boat building.
+As the name suggests, marine plywood is used in boat building.
+Not only does it have excellent waterproofing capabilities, but it's also hardwearing and can take on impacts like a pro boxer.As the name suggests, marine plywood is often used in boat building.
 So, not only does it have excellent waterproofing capabilities, but it's also hardwearing and can take on impacts like a pro boxer.

 One of the reasons why plywood is often used is because the edges provide a lovely effect.
 If this is the main reason for using plywood, then you should consider getting melamine-faced plywood, which means you will only need to seal the edges rather than the entire plywood sheet, thereby saving you time.

-Make it easier for yourself
+Make it easier for yourself.